projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

    CONFIG_SERIAL_8250_EXTENDED=y
    CONFIG_SERIAL_8250_DETECT_IRQ=y

-Kernel Cmdline for PCI-vUART console
+Kernel Cmdline for PCI-vUART Console
 ====================================

 When an ACRN VM does not have a legacy ``vuart[0]`` but has a PCI-vUART0, you can use PCI-vUART0 for VM serial input/output.
-Check which tty has the BDF of PCI-vUART0; usually it is not ``/dev/ttyS0``.
+Check which TTY has the BDF of PCI-vUART0; usually it is not ``/dev/ttyS0``.
 For example, if ``/dev/ttyS4`` is PCI-vUART0, you must set ``console=/dev/ttyS4`` in the kernel cmdline.